30 Top Tools for the Concrete Construction Site

 - Relative humidity (RH) test kit

-For an accurate indication of the internal moisture content of a drying slab, RH testing with in situ probes provides effective internal moisture measurement.
+For an accurate indication of the internal moisture condition of a drying slab, RH testing with in situ probes provides effective internal moisture measurement.
 Backed by ASTM F2170, RH testing can provide necessary moisture data for concrete and flooring installers alike and prevent possible moisture-related problems down the road.